OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/brokers/degiro/create.md

 ---
 title: create
-description: This is a technical page with detailed instructions on how to create and use parameters including action, product, symbol, price, size, up_to, duration, type, and their respective choices in programming.
+description: "This is a technical page with detailed instructions on how to create" and use parameters including action, product, symbol, price, size, up_to, duration, type, and their respective choices in programming.
 This covers various market operations including buy, sell, GTD, GTC, limit, market, stop-limit, and stop-loss.